-The Cessna factory offered two potential delivery dates, and I even let my employer choose the later one because it was more convenient for THEIR schedule.
+The Cessna factory offered two potential delivery dates.
+I let my employer choose the later one because it was more convenient for THEIR schedule.

-As Murphy’s Law would dictate, theree was a merger between the time I began my employment and the time our plane was completed.
+As Murphy’s Law would dictate, there was a merger.
+Right between the time I began my employment and the time our plane was completed.
 So when it was time to pick up the Skyhawk at the factory, my new employer denied my vacation request.
 (You know, the one that had previously been approved?
 Yeah, that one!)

-After some heated words, we split the difference and I flew to Kansas City and John and I flew the new Skyhawk the rest of the way home.
+After some heated words, we split the difference.
+I flew to Kansas City and John and I flew the new Skyhawk the rest of the way home.

 I was unwilling to give up this experience of a lifetime, but my employer was clearly not pleased.
 Actually, neither of of us was pleased with this “compromise.”
 It was the beginning of the end.
-My negotiated time off for flight training was similarly derailed and I had several large gaps in my training which cost a LOT of time and money.
+My negotiated time off for flight training was similarly derailed.
+I had several large gaps in my training which cost a LOT of time and money.

-My performance reviews had always been stellar, but this review included several choice phrases like “puts own needs before the those of the team,” and “not as committed as we’d like.”
+My performance reviews had always been stellar, but this one notably wasn’t.
+It included several choice phrases like “puts own needs before the those of the team,” and “not as committed as we’d like.”

 John and I had a recurring conversation topic – How can we have a normal degree of control over our lives?
 How can we keep our capricious bosses (or their bosses’ bosses) from throwing wrenches in our (often aviation related) plans?

-We should be able to do what we do best, for companies that are small enough to behave like human beings.
+We should be able to do what we do best, for companies that are small enough for their employees to behave like human beings.
 They are able (and expected to) make and keep reasonable agreements.